 Kylesku - Ullapool

-Todays drive will only take 50 minutes, and will probably be the most inland route you’ve taken!
-You can alternatively try to follow the coast, but that will certainly add another hour or two to your journey and run the risk of sheep covered roads!
+Today's drive will only take 50 minutes, and will probably be the most inland route you’ve taken!
+You can alternatively try to follow the coast, but that will certainly add another hour or two to your journey and run the risk of sheep-covered roads!
 Today you’ll be enjoying Lael Forest Garden, a collection of the most exotic and extraordinary woodland Scotland has to offer.
 Their collection includes rare and common trees and shrubs from every country in the world, as well as some delightful champion trees.
 Follow the Gorge Trail, which should take you an hour maximum.
-Next you can visit the Corrieshalloch Gorge, and marvel at the River Dorma as it plummets through a series of waterfalls.
+Next, you can visit the Corrieshalloch Gorge, and marvel at the River Dorma as it plummets through a series of waterfalls.
 It is a great location for bird watching, so keep an eye out for some soaring golden eagles or ravens.
 For lunch, you definitely should try The Seafood Shack, a local food truck that will delight your gastronomic senses!
-You can walk off your lunch at Little Loch broom and Gruinard Bay, strolling and filling up the holiday photo album.
+You can walk off your lunch at Little Loch Broom and Gruinard Bay, strolling and filling up the holiday photo album.

 Staying at: Ardmair Point Holiday Centre.
 This campsite will allow you to see the beautiful Loch Lochby as well - what even is a trip to Scotland without visiting a dozen lochs?
-It is only 6km from the centre and has a grocery store onsite. £31.60 for two people, one night.
+It is only 6km from the centre and has a grocery store onsite.

 N 57.93395, W 5.19660